Marilyn Chambers: Singing career

 Chambers had some chart success with the disco single "Benihana" in 1976, produced by Michael Zager on the Roulette Records label.
 Billboard magazine said, "She... sings quite nicely in a sexy little voice in this catchy disco tribute to an oriental lover man."
 The song is played in the background of one scene in the film Rabid.
 In Insatiable, she sang the theme song, "Shame On You," which plays over the opening credits.
 She did the same for the song, "Still Insatiable", which was used in her comeback in the 1999 adult film of the same name.
 She also sang vocals in the 1983 X-rated film, Up 'n' Coming, in which she plays a rising country music star.
 In the early 1980s, she was the lead singer of a country and western band called Haywire.

 Published works

 Chambers wrote an autobiography, My Story, in 1975, and co-authored Xaviera Meets Marilyn Chambers with Xaviera Hollander in 1977.
 Both were published by Warner Communications.
-She also wrote a sex advice column in the mid-to-late 1970's for Genesis magazine called "Private Chambers", and one for Club magazine throughout the 1980s called "State of the Nation".
+She also wrote a sex advice column in the mid-to-late 1970s for Genesis magazine called "Private Chambers", and one for Club magazine throughout the 1980s called "State of the Nation".
 In 1981, she released a book of sex positions and tips called Sensual Secrets.
 One of the male models featured in the photos with Marilyn was a young Ron Jeremy.
 The same year, she released another sex manual called The Illustrated Kama Sutra.